alejandrocros/alejandrocros.github.io/_pages/about.md

   - /about.html
 ---

 I am Alejandro, a Machine Learning Research Engineer with experience both in Research and Development.
 I have worked for multiple years in Artificial Intelligence R&D and Software Engineering, with special focus on Natural Language Processing.
-Lately, I've worked at Criteo AI Lab as Research Science Intern in transfer learning with multilingual NLP models (specially Transformer-based) and explanaibility.
+Lately, I've worked at Criteo AI Lab as Research Science Intern in transfer learning with multilingual NLP models (specially Transformer-based) and explainability.

-As of today, I'm looking for a position as Engineer in a research lab (either in a company or a public lab) where I can help to find the answer to fundamental questions in the field of Artificial Intelligence.
+As of today, I'm looking for a position as Engineer in a research lab where I can help to ask the questions needed to push the field of Artificial Intelligence in a way that generates the greatest positive impact to society.

 ## Research Interests

-My main research interests are Natural Language Processing (both NLU and NLG) and Reinforcement Learning (specially Deep Learning combined with Monte-Carlo methods).
-I am very interested in the ethical aspects of AI development, such as AI-alignment, fairness and privacy-preserving models.
+My main research interests are Natural Language Processing (both NLU and NLG) and Reinforcement Learning (especially Deep Learning combined with Monte-Carlo methods).
+I am aware of the potential risks behind Artificial Intelligence, so I am firmly convinced that mitigating and anticipating them is one of the most important challenges in the field.
+Hence, I am very interested in the ethical aspects of AI development, such as AI-alignment, fairness and privacy-preserving models.
 ## Other Interests
-I'm also very interested in theoretical physics (QFT and Relativity), geometry and topology.
-In my spare time I enjoy doing half-distance races (10K, half-marathon), climbing, scuba-diving (Advanced Diver), playing chess and travelling.
-Moreover, I've always been a passionate about languages and literature.
-As of today, I fluently speak four of them and I always try to learn more.
+I'm also fascinated about physics and mathematics, especially Quantum Computing, General Relativity and Topology.
+In my spare time I enjoy doing half-distance races (10K, half-marathon), climbing, scuba-diving (Advanced Diver), playing chess and traveling.
+Moreover, I've always been passionate about literature and languages.
+As of today, I speak four of them and I always try to learn more.